ochagovdanil/ochagovdanil/README.md

 ### About Me

-I am a young, passionate Frontend Developer known for my experience in creating visually appealing and user-friendly websites.
-My attention to detail and creative flair set me apart in the field.
+I am a beginner Frontend Developer who is passionate about his work and sees its future aligned among IT technologies.
+My distinctive and sophisticated approach helps me out in writing high-quality web apps for daily uses and  business demands.
 I hope you will find something interesting on this page :monocle_face: